Quoting

 Quotations must also be incorporated grammatically.

-Original Quotation: Jones continues to explain, “No proof that pesticides were not used.”
+Jones continues to explain, “No proof that pesticides were not used.”

-Corrected use: Jones continues to explain that there is “no proof that pesticides were not used.”
+Jones continues to explain that there is “no proof that pesticides were not used.”

-Substitutions, Additions, and Omissions in Quotations:
+Substitutions, Additions, and Omissions in Quotations

 Quotations can be modified; however, proper punctuation must be used to indicate the substitutions, additions, and omissions.
 Any such substitutions, additions or omissions should not result in quoting out of context where the meaning of the quote is changed.